Position vacant—CCD Faith Education Officer (re-advertised)

 JOB TITLE: Faith Education Officer EMPLOYER: Office of the Bishop DEPARTMENT: Office of Renewal and Evangelisation, Confraternity of Christian Doctrine EMPLOYMENT TYPE: Full time LOCATION:Based in Campbelltown, with hybrid working location arrangements MANAGER: CCD Coordinator ACCOUNTABLE TO: Director of the Office of Renewal and Evangelisation

 Suitably experienced and qualified persons are encouraged to apply for the role of Faith Education Officer for the Confraternity of Christian Doctrine.
-Commencing in May/June 2022, this role supports the important work of Catholic Special Religious Education for over 8000 young Catholics in approximately 140 state schools.
+Commencing in June/July 2022, this role supports the important work of Catholic Special Religious Education for over 8000 young Catholics in approximately 140 state schools.
 Based in Campbelltown, with hybrid working location arrangements, the successful applicant will be primarily involved in supporting the recruitment, training, and authorisation of volunteers throughout the diocese.
 Proficiency in teaching/presenting and sound administrative skills are essential.
 The position comes with an attractive remuneration package including salary, superannuation, fully maintained vehicle, IT equipment and phone.

 Account means the account held at your financial institution from which we are authorised to arrange for funds to be debited.